pinot-contrib/pinot-docs/basics/data-import/upsert.md

 ### Delete column

 Upsert Pinot table can support soft-deletes of primary keys.
 This requires the incoming record to contain a dedicated boolean single-field column that serves as a delete marker for a primary key.
-Once the realtime engine encounters a record with delete column set to `true` , the primary key will no longer be part of the queryable set of documents.
+Once the real-time engine encounters a record with delete column set to `true` , the primary key will no longer be part of the queryable set of documents.
 This means the primary key will not be visible in the queries, unless explicitly requested via query option `skipUpsert=true`.&#x20;

 ```json
 {